Vyral/carlos-gutierrez/_posts/2019-08-02-an-excellent-foundation-that-helps-children-with-cancer.md

 Last year, Richard held and participated in a sponsored run from the Seattle Children’s Hospital to San Diego—that’s a total of 1,700 miles\!
 Along the way, they stopped at nine children’s hospitals to hand out Emilio’s Loving Tab Healing T-Shirts.
 These are custom-designed shirts with snaps on the shoulder and sleeve to facilitate access to chemotherapy for children with cancer. **These breathable shirts provide a sense of normalcy so children don’t have to take off or lift a shirt to receive treatment**.

 Beyond these, Richard hosts several fundraisers throughout the year.
-Coming up on September 22, 2019, you can **join him at the 16th Annual [“Harvest For Hope” event](https://www.classy.org/event/16th-annual-harvest-for-hope/e221563){: target="_blank"} at The Brick in Liberty Station**.
+Coming up on September 22, 2019, you can **join him at the 16th Annual <u><a target="_blank" href="https://www.classy.org/event/16th-annual-harvest-for-hope/e221563">&ldquo;Harvest For Hope&rdquo; event</a></u> at The Brick in Liberty Station**.
 From 2 p.m. to 5 p.m. you can enjoy food from the best chefs, great wine, and excellent silent auction packages, the **proceeds of which go toward helping low-income, underprivileged families whose children are battling cancer**.

 {% include pullquote.html %}